ulfschneider/ulf.website/content/posts/2025-02-13-light-dark-progressive-enhancement.md

 ## Integrate into Tailwind CSS

 The above code is functional on its own.
-You can go one step further in case Tailwind CSS is part of your current coding setup.
-By integrating the above approach into your Tailwind configuration you can avoid the use of the Tailwind `dark:` and `light:` variants, which will simplify the Tailwind code.
-You only have to use the previously introduced custom properties within your `tailwind.config.js` to tell Tailwind about your colors:
+In case Tailwind CSS is part of your current coding setup, you can go one step further and integrate the previously introduced custom properties into your `tailwind.config.js`.
+This will let you avoid the use of the Tailwind `dark:` and `light:` variants, which will simplify your Tailwind code.
+Set the Tailwind colors as follows:

 ```js
 export default {